joshuaebalan/Lionfish-Analysis-I/README.md

 7. Determined sex of the fish, since (6) is a sex-determining trait; 2 for male, 3 for female
 8. Whether or not the fish has eggs; 1 for yes, 0 for no
 9. Whether or not the fish is juvenile based on length(no tail) and sex traits; 1 for yes, 0 for no
+10. Stomach content: string of contents, or 0 for empty, -1 for incomprehensibly digested.

+On (6) and (8): According to ReefCI, all males have beards and all females eggs; if they do not and are 15 cm or less without tail in length, they are considered juvenile (9).

+On (5): The purpose of noodles are unclear; this project hopes to confirm or invalidate the hypothesis that noodles are more prevalent in juveniles.

 ### Key People/Thanks to:
 1. Dr. Greg Michalski, main advisor